Buttermilk Cinnamon Rolls with Cream Cheese Glaze

 I have to confess something.
 It’s big.
 I hope we can still be friends.

 I’ve been cheating on my favorite cinnamon roll recipe with these bad boys.
-I’ve made these rolls no less than eight times in the last couple of months and although I didn’t believe cinnamon rolls could get any better, these definitely are in the running for the best cinnamon roll.
+I’ve made these rolls a lot over the years I didn’t believe cinnamon rolls could get any better, these definitely are in the running for the best cinnamon roll.

 In my defense, I’ve only been partially cheating, using the tasty brown sugar filling from the “old” recipe and pairing it with the velvety soft and tender dough from this newer recipe.
 The result of the merge is near perfection, especially with the simple cream cheese glaze swirling over the tops of the warm rolls.